Table of contents

 Of course, those goals might (or even should) evolve in the future.

-These goals may change over time, but it’s essential to start with clear aims.
+But it’s essential to start with clear aims.
 Open your notebook and list your key objectives. 😉

 Step 2: Select the keywords to monitor